csaxton/kerfuffle/README.md

 kerfuffle plan . > .my-first-changes.json
 ```

+generate as many of these plans as you'd like and modify their contents should you wish for something less random

+## apply change/churn plans

-generate as many of these plans as you'd like. when you are ready to affect the changes run:
+when you are ready to affect the changes run:

 ```bash
 kerfuffle apply . --plan .myfirst-changes.json